metin/ProAngularJS-Repo/README.md

     .
 Shift: all three data values are changed using child controller #2 behavior

 042-leveraging-multiple-controllers: Illustrates how to use scopeless controllers.

+043-filter-single-data-values: Illustrates how to use the built-in filters for single data values including currency, date, casing and JSON.